WOHL ILFORD JEWISH PRIMARY SCHOOL – DEPRIVATION PUPIL PREMIUM

 Detail Amount

-Pupil premium (and recovery premium*) funding carried forward from previous years (enter £0 if not applicable) £0
+Pupil premium (and recovery premium*) funding carried forward from previous years £0

 Total budget for this academic year